 Roger commented on the event:

-"Sue and I enjoyed the presentations very much...
-Next year we look forward to visiting them individually to explore their research in more detail."
+"Sue and I enjoyed the presentations very much.
+We look forward to visiting them individually to explore their research in more detail."

 We look forward to holding a follow-up event next year, when Valentina, Matt and Kathrin will be joined by two more Whorrod Scholars.